TabbyML/tabby/website/docs/references/models-http-api/empiriolabs.md

-# EmpirioLabs
+# EmpirioLabs AI

-[EmpirioLabs](https://empiriolabs.ai/) is a multi-model API platform offering open and proprietary models (Qwen, DeepSeek, GLM, Kimi, MiniMax, Gemma, and more) through an OpenAI-compatible endpoint with pay-as-you-go pricing.
+[EmpirioLabs AI](https://empiriolabs.ai/) is a multi-model API platform offering open and proprietary models (Qwen, DeepSeek, GLM, Kimi, MiniMax, Gemma, and more) through an OpenAI-compatible endpoint with pay-as-you-go pricing.
 The full model catalog with per-model context windows and pricing is at [empiriolabs.ai/models](https://empiriolabs.ai/models).

 ## Chat Model